+Ricoh utilizes an income approach for determining the fair value of the Imaging & Solutions reporting unit.
 For purposes of the income approach, fair value is determined based on the present value of estimated future cash flows, discounted at an appropriate risk-adjusted rate.
-Ricoh uses its forecasts to estimate future cash flows and includes an estimate of long-term future growth rates.
+Ricoh uses its adjusted market capitalization based on the quoted market price of its shares at December 31 and an assumed control premium of 35% at December 31, 2012 to determine the discount rate.
+Ricoh uses its forecasts to estimate future cash flows, which includes an estimate of long-term future growth rates.
 Ricoh derives its discount rates using a capital asset pricing model and analyzing published rates for industries relevant to its reporting units to estimate the cost of equity financing.
 Ricoh uses discount rates that are commensurate with the risks and uncertainty inherent in the respective businesses and in its internally developed forecasts.